Motifs in earthquake networks: Romania, Italy, United States of America, and Japan: Introduction

-The method proposed by Abe {\it et al.} for constructing seismic networks differs from that proposed by Baiesi {\it et al.} in Ref. \cite{baiesi2004}.
+The method proposed by Abe {\it et al.} for constructing earthquake networks differs from that proposed by Baiesi {\it et al.} in Ref. \cite{baiesi2004}.
 The main difference is that Baiesi {\it et al.} considered a weight associated with the edges of the network to discard weakly linked events, thus identifying correlations between arbitrary pairs of earthquakes, such that aftershocks are better identified.
 In the article of Abe {\it et al.}, nodes represent the grid cells that the region is split into, and these are linked when subsequent earthquakes occur in them, each edge being treated equally.
 Within this framework, we show that despite being very different in terms of seismic activity, the aforementioned four seismic regions share striking similarities in terms of network properties.
-The seismic activity in Romania is almost entirely concentrated in the Vrancea seismic zone, which consists of both crustal and intermediate-depth earthquakes \cite{wenzel1997}.
-Italy has both surface and very deep earthquakes, present in the Apennine range, which runs from northern to southern Italy and contains several faults running along the entire peninsula, forming a destructive boundary between tectonic plates \cite{pondrelli2020}.
-California has earthquakes that occur very close to the surface compared to the other regions, with its main seismic activity along the San Andreas Fault \cite{schulz1993}, Fig. \ref{fig:cali_quake_vis}.
-Japan has the most intense seismic activity, being at the confluence of four tectonic plates: the Pacific, North American, Eurasian, and Filipino \cite{ishibashi2004}.
+The seismic activity in Romania is almost entirely concentrated in the Vrancea seismic zone, which consists of both crustal and intermediate-depth earthquakes \cite{wenzel1997}, Fig. \ref{fig:ro_quake_vis}.
+Italy has both surface and very deep earthquakes, present in the Apennine range, which runs from northern to southern Italy and contains several faults running along the entire peninsula, forming a destructive boundary between tectonic plates \cite{pondrelli2020}, Fig. \ref{fig:it_quake_vis}.
+California presents crustal earthquakes with its main seismic activity along the San Andreas Fault \cite{schulz1993}, Fig. \ref{fig:cali_quake_vis}.
+Japan has the most intense seismic activity, being at the confluence of four tectonic plates: the Pacific, North American, Eurasian, and Philippines \cite{satake2015}, Fig. \ref{fig:jap_quake_vis}.
 The databases of the aforementioned seismic zones are publicly available, see \cite{infp, ingv, scedc, jma}, being curated by specialized institutions.